MiloJadyn/Demo/README.md

-This is being sued as a demo to leanr about the Git and the GItHUb interface.
+This is being used as a demo to learn about the Git and the GItHUb interface.